The Break-Up: Plot

-When their friend and realtor Mark Riggleman sells the condo, Gary and Brooke are given two weeks' notice to move out.
-Brooke invites Gary to an Old 97's concert, hoping that he will figure out that the gesture is meant to be her last-ditch attempt to salvage their relationship.
-Gary agrees to meet her there, but misses the hidden agenda, and misses the concert—unwittingly breaking Brooke's heart.
-When Gary goes out for a drink with Johnny, his friend points out that Gary has always had his guard up, has been guilty of a lot of selfishness, and never gave Brooke a chance, emotional intimacy-wise.
+When their friend and realtor Mark sells the condo, Gary and Brooke are given two weeks' notice to move out.
+Brooke invites Gary to an Old 97's concert, hoping he will figure out that the gesture is meant to be her last-ditch attempt to salvage their relationship.
+Gary agrees to meet her but fails to understand Brooke's intentions and misses the concert—unwittingly breaking Brooke's heart.
+They fight one final time.
+Brooke says that Gary never matched her level of effort, and Gary retorts that Brooke was never clear about what she wanted.
+Later, Johnny points out that Gary has been selfish and emotionally distant from Brooke, dooming their relationship.

-Afterwards, Brooke quits her job in order to spend time traveling Europe.
-When she brings a customer from the art gallery home one evening, Brooke finds the condo cleaned and Gary preparing a fancy dinner to win her back.
+Brooke quits her job to travel in Europe.
+One evening, she brings a customer from the art gallery home.
+She finds the condo cleaned and Gary preparing a fancy dinner to win her back.
 He lays his heart on the line and promises to appreciate her more.
-Brooke becomes devastated and states that she just cannot give anymore, and, therefore, does not feel the same way.
+For Brooke, it is too little too late, and she rejects the gesture.
 Gary seems to understand and kisses her before leaving.
-It is later revealed that Brooke's "date" (who initially asked her out, but she politely rejected) was actually a client interested in a piece of artwork she kept at the condo.

-Both eventually move out of the condo.
-Gary begins taking a more active role in his tour guide business, while Brooke travels the world, eventually returning to Chicago.
-Sometime later, they meet again by chance on the street as Gary is bringing home groceries and Brooke is on her way to a meeting.
-After some awkward but friendly catching up, they part ways but each glances back over their shoulder and they share a smile.
+Both move out of the condo.
+Gary takes a more active role in his business, while Brooke travels the world, eventually returning to Chicago.
+Sometime later, they meet again by chance on the street.
+After some awkward but friendly catching up, they part ways but look back to smile at each other.